ustwo/android-boilerplate/README.md

 ### Make it your own
 Personalise the boilerplate for your own project:
 1. Rename `com.ustwo.boilerplate` packages to your own domain's stucture.
 E.g `com.mydomain.myapp`.
-    See [StackOverflow](http://stackoverflow.com/a/29092698) for a steps to easily accomplish this in Android Studio.
+    See [StackOverflow](http://stackoverflow.com/a/29092698) for steps to easily accomplish this in Android Studio.

 2. Open `app/build.gradle` and change the following to match your new package names:
     * `applicationId "com.mydomain.myapp"`